Asian shares mixed after last week's gains on Wall Street - NewsBreak

 Asian shares mixed after last week's gains on Wall Street

-Tokyo and Shanghai rose while Hong Kong, Seoul and Sydney fell.
-Taiwan’s benchmark jumped 3.8%.
+Tokyo was nearly unchanged, Mumbai and Shanghai rose while Hong Kong, Seoul and Sydney fell.

-Attention was turning to Wednesday's decision by the Federal Reserve on interest rates.
-A report Friday showed that U.S. inflation is continuing to cool, raising hopes for a smaller increase that's less painful than last year's aggressive hikes.
-The measure the Fed prefers, which doesn't count food and energy costs, was 4.4% higher in December than a year earlier.
+Attention is turning to Wednesday’s decision by the Federal Reserve on interest rates.
+A report Friday showed that U.S. inflation is continuing to cool , raising hopes for a smaller increase that’s less painful than last year’s aggressive hikes.
+The measure the Fed prefers, which doesn’t count food and energy costs, was 4.4% higher in December than a year earlier.
 That was down from 4.7% inflation in November.

 Reports that holiday travel during last week's Lunar New Year festivities was nearly back to normal raised expectations that China's economy may regain momentum faster than anticipated after it relaxed pandemic restrictions late last year.